 The acts will perform across the entire site, from the town hall to the Colonnade gardens, to the Estuary Stage and the promenade along the river, against a back drop of neo-classical architecture, and the sandy beaches of the estuary.

 This year, for the first time tickets are being offered on a payment plan of equal monthly instalments between the time of purchase and June 2017.
-The Tier One payment plan starts from £30 a month, or tickets can be purchased via the£100 deposit scheme.
+The Tier Two payment plan starts from £30 a month, or tickets can be purchased via the£100 deposit scheme.

 Festival No.6, organisers have been working on improvements to many areas.
 They are currently looking into alternative locations for the Park & Ride, and will be putting more provisions in place to protect Portmeirion and its surroundings.
 They will be reducing capacity slightly to avoid bottlenecks and allow the site space to breathe.